 slavic and eastern languages and literatures

 The Department administers undergraduate majors in Linguistics, Russian, and Slavic Studies, as well as minors in Arabic, Chinese, Linguistics, Russian, and East European Studies.
 Students may also participate in an interdisciplinary minor in interdisciplinary programs in Asian Studies, International Studies, and Islamic Civilization and Societies.
 Departmental honors require successful completion of honors requirements.
 For information, contact the Department.

 The Department maintains listings of related courses from other departments that satisfy various program requirements.
 Substitutions and exemptions from specific program requirements, as well as the application of courses from other institutions, require express permission from the Chairperson or the Undergraduate Program Director.

 Students fulfilling the undergraduate Core requirements in Literatures should consider Core offerings taught by members of the Department and Cultural Diversity.

-References to the number of credits required pertain to students enrolled in the class of 2014 and beyond, but also correlate with the number of full one-semester courses required.
+References to the number of credits required correlate with the number of full one-semester courses.

 The focus of the Linguistics program does not lie alone in the acquisition of language skills, but rather in learning to analyze linguistic phenomena with a view toward making significant generalizations about the nature of language.